 I’m back with what’s quickly becoming a seasonal tradition.
-Last Spring it was all about flowers.
-This Winter it was all about snowflakes.
+Last Spring it was all about flower cookies.
+This Winter it was all about snowflake cookies.
 Now Haniela’s has brought us all together again with Easter treats and crafts.
 And there are a whole bunch of us this year.
 Which means a whole bunch of ideas for the holiday.
 Why, it’s a virtual Easter Extravaganza!
 Just click on each picture above to visit the bloggers’ posts.
 I made bow tie bunny cookie pops for Easter.

 To see all the bloggers’ creations, click HERE to visit Haniela’s, and be sure to stop by everyone’s site for the full tutorials.
 For the direct links, scroll to the bottom of this post.

 I kept things simple with some bow tie bunny cookie pops.
 When given the only parameter of “Easter-inspired,” I was overwhelmed with directions.
 Eggs, baskets, pastels, chocolate bunnies, gingham, daisies, carrots, cookies, cupcakes, fondant, marshmallows… So I scratched all that and just stuck with a plain white bunny.
 Two dots for eyes and a sprinkle nose makes these even simpler, and that, my friends, was purposeful.
 Defiant, almost, against complication.
 Though I guess the over calculating of simplicity erases said simplicity.
 And there you have my psyche in a nutshell.
 Sigh.